ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

 ### <font size="6"> CONCLUSIONS </font></span>

-**We achieved a F-1 score of more than 82% without GridSearchCV and moving our thresholds with about 4 minutes of training!.**
+**We achieved a F-1 score of more than 82% without GridSearchCV or moving our thresholds, within just about 4 minutes of training!**

 * **Advantages**
     * Hierarchical tree models, with root and leaves, reproduces better human stratified decision;